magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_undestanding-dukkha.md

 nothing but birth.

 We suffer just because of this.
-When the eyes see something displeasing, is born.
-When the ears hear something that you really like, is also born.
+When the eyes see something displeasing, *dukkha* is born.
+When the ears hear something that you really like, *dukkha* is also born.
 There is only suffering.

 The Buddha summed it all up by saying that there is only a mass of suffering.
 Suffering is born and suffering ceases.
 That’s all there is.
 We pounce on and grab at it again and again – pouncing on arising, pouncing on cessation, never really understanding it.

-When arises we call that suffering.
+When *dukkha* arises we call that suffering.
 When it ceases we call that happiness.
 It’s all old stuff, arising and ceasing.
 We are taught to watch body and mind arising and ceasing.
 There’s nothing else outside of this.
-To sum it up, there is no happiness; there’s only .
+To sum it up, there is no happiness; there’s only *dukkha*.
 We recognize suffering as suffering when it arises.
 Then when it ceases, we consider that to be happiness.
 We see it and designate it as such, but it isn’t.
-It’s just ceasing. arises and ceases, arises and ceases, and we pounce on it and catch hold of it.
+It’s just *dukkha* ceasing. *Dukkha* arises and ceases, arises and ceases, and we pounce on it and catch hold of it.
 Happiness appears and we are pleased.
 Unhappiness appears and we are distraught.
 It’s really all the same, mere arising and ceasing.
 When there is arising there’s something, and when there is ceasing, it’s gone.
 This is where we doubt.
-Thus it’s taught that arises and ceases, and outside of that, there is nothing.
+Thus it’s taught that *dukkha* arises and ceases, and outside of that, there is nothing.
 When you come down to it, there is only suffering.
 But we don’t see clearly.

 We don’t recognize clearly that there is only suffering, because when it stops we see happiness there.
 We seize on it and get stuck there.
 We